powerhome/renovate-config/README.md

 ## krane-templates-image-versions
 Allows Renovate to manage versions of Docker images references in .yaml.erb template files used by Krane.

+The templates must be stored in `config/deploy/` or `deploy/` directories to be detected.

 Usage: `"extends": ["github>powerhome/renovate-config:krane-templates-image-versions"]`

 ## dockerfile-dep-versions